dmbarbour/awelon/doc/AwelonStaticCaps.md

 However, I also wish to control authority granted to 'children' along the unique identity path.
 Perhaps this technique will work: Instead of having a 'centralized' switchboard for power, the 'identified' powerblock is free to restrict powerblocks for ALL children, including BOTH those identities that have already been distributed AND those identities that have yet to be created.

-Basically, remove the ordering constraint.
+Basically, **remove the ordering constraint.**

 Hmm.
-Restricting the child is ALWAYS an operation in the parent, and the order doesn't matter much.
+Restricting the child is ALWAYS an operation in the parent, and the order (whether child is forked before or after restriction is specified) doesn't matter much.
 It might be useful to tweak the naming so that pre-distributed names are distinct from runtime names.
 But this could be left to convention, with the default being a smooth transition between compile-time and runtime objects.

 I like!
 So let's go with this for now: